3.50 from 6 votes

 Making the Manchurian Sauce (recipe for manchurian cauliflower):

-Next, add finely chopped onions and bell peppers.
+Next, add bell peppers.
 Cook until they turn soft and translucent.

 Now, it’s time to add the sauces.
 Pour in soy sauce, chili sauce, ketchup, vinegar, and a pinch of sugar.
 Stir well to combine all the ingredients.